Raneemrami/ELO2-OCD-patients-analysis/README.md

 ![plot_6](plots/six.png)

-*not considering outliers* individuals with anxiety symptoms only did not reach scores that are greater than 78 while some patients with both anxiety and depression symptoms reached up to 87, and people with both anxiety and depression symptoms never scored below around 37 while some of the individuals with anxiety symptoms only scored below that.
+for individuals with both anxiety and depression symptoms between (57-71) is the average and some individuals with both anxiety and depression symptoms reached up to 87 (around 16 pints above average).

+for individuals with anxiety symptoms only the average is between (56.0- 63.0), some individuals with anxiety symptoms only scored up to 78

+(around 15 pints above average)

+we can see that individuals with anxiety and depression symptoms have higher average compared to individuals with anxiety symptoms only.